 Public Enemies 1, 2, 3, & 4 (aside from Nikonistas ;-)) for an N2000 are the alkaline batteries that have been used to power the vast majority of these cameras for the past 35+ years.
 More of these bodies have been rendered inoperable by those treacherous little barrels of leakiness than you can shake a jug of vinegar and a handful of Q-tips at (which is what you will need at the very least to clean any corrosion left behind).
 Two tips:

-Many times you will hear of or read about the "plasticky" construction of the N2000 (it was not the first Nikon to use plastics by a long shot: the EM (1979) and its FG (1982) and FG-20 (1984) progeny, sported polymer top and bottom plates, and a less solid but still very decent feel, long before it).
+Many times you will hear of or read about the "plasticky" construction of the N2000 (and its AF near-twin, the N2020/F-501).
+Some clarification is necessary.
+It was not the first Nikon to use plastics by a long shot: the EM (1979) and its FG (1982) and FG-20 (1984) progeny, sported polymer top and bottom plates, and a less solid but still very decent feel, long before it.
 And even the enthusiast-level FA (1983) utilized such materials for its top plate.
-While it is true that the N2000's top plate & most of its controls, the trim plate surrounding the lens mount, and the interior of the battery compartment are all polymer or polycarbonate (which technically makes for "hybrid" construction), this is not a flimsy, creaky, or cheaply constructed camera.
-The chassis was formed from two substantial aluminum alloy castings with all of the plastic bits screwed to said castings (the three rubber front grip panels are also directly attached to the front casting with double-sided tape).
+While it is true that the N2000's top plate & most of its controls, the trim plate surrounding the lens mount, and the interior of the battery compartment are all polymer or polycarbonate (which technically makes for "hybrid" construction), this is not a flimsy, creaky, or cheaply-constructed camera.
+The chassis was formed from two substantial aluminum alloy castings (using the same alloy as the F3 and the FM/FE/FA bodies) with all of the plastic bits screwed to said castings (the three rubber front grip panels are also directly attached to the front casting with double-sided tape).
 So, while it is not unusual to find hairline cracks in the admittedly thin polycarbonate of the top plate on either side of the model number, structural integrity is not compromised in such a situation.
 Of course, if you slam the camera around like a wannabe war photographer, it's not going to enjoy it ;-).
 The film back was still made from aluminum as was the bottom plate/battery cover (which could not be said of many of its peers in 1985), so you still got that true metallic cool-to-the-touch vibe when cradling the N2000 in your hands.
 You want to talk about plasticky Nikons?
 Grab an N/F50, 55, 60, 65, or 75 or an FM/FE-10 and then tell me the N2K feels cheap and flimsy.
 Oh, and no "sticky grip syndrome" to be had, either :-).

 As far as lens compatibility goes, the N2000 is pretty darn solid among manual focus Nikon bodies.
 It will meter with almost any AI-modified *, AI, AI-s/Series E, or AF(-D) Nikkor lens.
 There are a couple caveats when metering in the two Program modes with AI-modified lenses (which lack the internal AI lug found on the mount of all actual AI, AI-s/Series E, and AF(-D) lenses) that the instruction manual details on page 37.
 If you are going to be a hardcore Program user, simply using actual AI or AI-s/Series E lenses makes this a moot point, or if you already have AI-modified lenses, using Aperture-priority or Manual will also mitigate any possible issues with obtaining proper exposures.
 Non-AI lenses will not mount on the N2000 without causing damage to the AI coupler, SO DO NOT ATTEMPT IT :-).
 While Nikkor "G" AF lenses will mount on the camera, their lack of an aperture ring and AI tab means that they will not meter and you will only be able to shoot them at minimum aperture as there is no way of controlling the aperture from the camera body.
 Nikon accordingly classifies G lenses as incompatible with the N2000 in all exposure modes, including Program.
 Putting an AF lens on an MF body sort of defeats the purpose anyways, no?
 But if you want to, knock yourself out :-).